 Special Studies Course (SSC) designations are used for all courses not included in the general categories listed above.
 The number of credits earned is determined by the Chief Academic Officer and Registrar.
+This category of courses includes the Personalized Learning Options described in greater detail in subsequent sections of the Academic Catalog.

-SSC 691-695 - Special Topics (TBD)
+SSC 691-694 - Special Topics (TBD)